 Previously, possession of fentanyl test strips was a Class A misdemeanor and distribution was a Class E felony.

 Fentanyl test strips, seen below, produce results within seconds of use.
-People who use drugs can test their drugs for fentanyl and fentanyl analogues — both of which are detected by fentanyl test strips — by dissolving a small amount of any substance into roughly 5 mL or 10 drops of water, then dipping the strip into the solution.
+People who use drugs can test their drugs for fentanyl and fentanyl analogs by dissolving a small amount of any substance into shot glass of water, then dipping the strip into the solution.
 Fentanyl test strips work similar to dipstick pregnancy tests — one red line is positive for fentanyl and two red lines is negative.

 Evidence shows that fentanyl test strips are effective in preventing opioid overdose, helping inform people who use drugs whether their drugs contain fentanyl or not.
-Most opioid overdose fatalities result from inadvertent fentanyl poisoning.
+Most opioid overdose fatalities involve inadvertent fentanyl poisoning.

 Hopefully, this legislation will encourage Tennessee’s prevention coalitions, addiction treatment facilities, and syringe services programs to stock these potentially life-saving drug checking devices.